freshtechbro/developer-tools/README.md

 - Model Context Protocol team for the SDK
 - Perplexity AI for search capabilities
 - Google Gemini for AI features
+- Playwright team for browser automation capabilities